 - Carson-Dellosa’s Ladybugs Shape Stickers come 72 to the package, so you can use them for all kinds of counting activities, or just add them to everyone’s papers.

-- The Grouchy Ladybug Game is nice for a center.
+- The Grouchy Ladybug tiles set is nice for a center.

 Ladybug books also abound.